gaolinorange/Ausdt_stamp/README.md

 		sudo apt update
 		sudo apt install python3-dev python3-pip
-		sudo pip3 install -U virtualenv
+		sudo pip3 install virtualenv==15.1.0

-+ Secondly, if you complete the first step, you can install the virtual environment and the necessary library by typing the follow commands.
++ Secondly, if you complete the first step, you can install the virtual environment and the necessary library by typing the following commands.
-	**Note: Specially, the package ```pymesh``` must be downloaded from [here](https://github.com/PyMesh/PyMesh/releases/download/v0.2.1/pymesh2-0.2.1-cp36-cp36m-linux_x86_64.whl), but we have included it in following script.**
+	**Note: Especially, the package ```pymesh``` must be downloaded from [here](https://github.com/PyMesh/PyMesh/releases/download/v0.2.1/pymesh2-0.2.1-cp36-cp36m-linux_x86_64.whl), but we have included it in following script.**

 		bash install.sh